 - Your university or college may run their own mental health support services.

-We have also funded a new platform called Student Space to support you during the coronavirus pandemic, which includes wellbeing information and free access to phone and text support.
+We have also funded a new platform called Student Space, which includes wellbeing information and free access to phone and text support.

 If you need urgent support for yourself or a friend, there are services that can help: